SebZG/README-generator/README.md

 To install/use `README Generator` and it's dependecies, you will first need to have [Node.JS](https://nodejs.org/) installed on your machine.

-Once you hav you have Node.js installed continue with the following steps:
+Once you have Node.js installed continue with the following steps:

 ### Steps